 We all loved making pillow forts when we were young.
-Building one was every kid’s dream, but cleaning up can be a nightmare for parents.
-Because of this, Conor Lewis created Pillow Fort, a company that provides pillows that can be assembled into forts.
+Building one is every kid’s dream, but cleaning up can be a nightmare for parents.
+Because of this, Conor Lewis created Pillow Fort, a company that sold pillows that could be assembled into forts.
 He pitched the business on Shark Tank but didn’t get a deal.
-As of 2023, Pillow Fort is worth $2 million.
+In 2024, Pillow Fort is worth $0 as they went out of business in October 2023.

 Conor Lewis’ Background

-Conor Lewis resides with his family in St. Louis, Missouri.
+Conor Lewis resides in St. Louis, Missouri.
 Before getting married, he got a fine arts degree, specializing in graphic design, and graduated from Western Kentucky University in 2012.

 How a Father’s Love Inspired an Ingenious Idea

 During the start of the pandemic, Conor lost his job.
-So, he got to spend a lot of time with his daughter at home.
+So, he got to spend more time with his daughter at home.
 She loved building forts out of couch pillows and always left a mess in the living room.

 This gave the unemployed father a business idea.
 He created magnetic pillows in sets that can be formed into cute forts.
-They are resistant to water and stain and are also made to fit in normal couches.
+They’re resistant to water and stain and are also made to fit in normal couches.

 Lewis started Pillow Fort in 2020 with a private business partner who owns 5% of the company.
 They launched a Kickstarter campaign and raised more than $3.1 million in 2021.